mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

 After you set up your alerts, you can manage each alert using the Prometheus web console to mute/unmute firing alerts, as well as to perform other operations.
 For more information about configuring the `alertmanager`, see the [Prometheus website][alertmanager_config].

-To access the Prometheus Alertmanager UI, you can browse to the landing page and then search for the Prometheus Alertmanager dashboard, e.g. `https://<CLUSTER_URL>/ops/portal/alertmanager`.
+To access the Prometheus Alertmanager UI, browse to the landing page and then search for the Prometheus Alertmanager dashboard, e.g. `https://<CLUSTER_URL>/ops/portal/alertmanager`.

 ### Notify Prometheus Alerts in Slack